-There are a variety of means by which you may earn credit for your degree, including Excelsior College online or CD-ROM courses, campus-based courses, courses offered at a distance, Excelsior College[®] Examinations (ECEs), and accredited proficiency examinations.
+There are a variety of means by which you may earn credit for your degree, including Excelsior College online and CD-ROM courses, campus-based courses, UExcel® exams, and accredited proficiency examinations.
 All transfer credit must have a minimum grade of C-.

-Information about acceptable examination programs can be found in our publication, A Student Guide to Credit by Examination at Excelsior College, available for download at our website.
+Information about acceptable examination programs can be found in our publication, Using Exams to Complete your Excelsior College Degree, available for download at our website.